Hala (song)

-"Hala" is a song by Kosovar rapper Don Xhoni and singer and songwriter Era Istrefi.
+"Hala" is a song by Kosovar rapper Don Xhoni and Kosovar singer Era Istrefi.
+It was released on 30 September 2022 through AVD Digital.
 The song was written by the artists and produced by Çelik Lipa.
-AVD Digital released it as a single for digital download and streaming on 30 September 2022.
+It topped the charts in Albania, and reached number 25 in Switzerland.

 Background and composition

 Beginning in May 2022, Don Xhoni shared a short video on his Instagram story, in which he listened to Istrefi's preceding single "Tkrkt" (2022) in a car, prompting speculation of a possible collaboration.
 Rumors of a collaborative song and an ongoing romance continued to increase in September, when a video of the artists hugging each other in Pristina, Kosovo, began circulating on social media.
 They eventually confirmed their collaboration on 23 September and announced its release date for 30 September, by uploading photographs on their Instagram accounts that appeared to be behind-the-scenes shots from the music video with a caption that read, "We set the autumn vibes.
 See you on thursday at 23:59".
 "Hala" was produced by Çelik Lipa, who wrote it alongside Don Xhoni and Istrefi.
 The song was released as a single for digital download and streaming by AVD Digital in various territories on the scheduled date.
 It is an Albanian-language pop song, backed by a rhythmic drum-laden instrumentation.
 The lyrics explore a couple's perplexing relationship, with the desire to know if they are still in love with each other.